GluuFederation/docs-openbanking-prod/docs/source/install-vm.md

 !!!Note
     It is important to give different values of the Common Name field (“Common Name (e.g. server FQDN or YOUR name) []”) for the CA, Server and  clients.
 Other fields may have common values but the same values for Common Name of all certificates results in certificate verification failed at runtime.

-### Importing the CA certificates in JVM truststore and signing and encryption keys into Auth-Server keystore:
+### Importing the CA certificate in JVM truststore and signing, encryption keys into auth-Server keystore:

 The command line utility keytool is installed with JDK, it can be used to import the CA certificate in JVM truststore (/opt/jre/lib/security/cacerts) and  signing,encryption keys into the jans-auth server’s keystore(/etc/certs/jans-auth-keys.jks).